 Provides Examples Of:

-- Crapsack World "The world breaks everyone and afterward many are strong at the broken places.
+- Crapsack World: Pretty much the book's viewpoint, as mentioned in the quote below:The world breaks everyone and afterward many are strong at the broken places.
 But those that will not break it kills.
 It kills the very good and the very gentle and the very brave impartially.
-If you are none of these you can be sure it will kill you too but there will be no special hurry."
+If you are none of these you can be sure it will kill you too but there will be no special hurry.

-- Death by Childbirth: Catherine hemorrhages to death after she looses the baby.
+- Death by Childbirth: Catherine hemorrhages to death after she loses the baby.

 - Downer Ending: Frederic loses both his love and his child at the end.